 Eventually, yes.
 There will be a sportsbook at Wrigley Field, and there are plans to develop a casino in downtown Chicago.
 That’s likely pretty far down the road, but we’d expect a downtown Chicago casino to offer sports betting.

 Yes, but you can’t bet on teams located in the state such as Illinois, Northwestern or DePaul.
 That’s the way the Illinois Gambling Act was written in 2019.

-Yes, Hawthorne Race Course and PointsBet plan to open up three OTB sportsbooks in Oak Brook Terrace, Prospect Heights and Crestwood.
-These could be open by the end of 2020.
+Yes, Hawthorne Race Course and PointsBet plan to open three OTB sportsbooks: Prospect Heights and Crestwood are open and Oakbrook Terrace will open this year.